-- (a) Modifying Criteria.
-The University may modify the criteria for tenure so long as the local UFF Chapter has been notified majority of the proposed changes and offered an opportunity to discuss such changes tenured faculty in consultation with the University president department/unit or representative. the dean has initiated this change.
-Changes in criteria shall not become effective until one (1) year following adoption of the changes, unless mutually agreed to in writing by the local UFF president and by majority secret ballot of the University president department or unit's tenured faculty (or all faculty in the department, if there are fewer than three tenured faculty in the department) and approval by the university's representative.
+(a) Modifying Criteria.
+The University may modify the criteria for tenure so long as the local UFF Chapter has been notified of the proposed changes and offered an opportunity to discuss such changes in consultation with the University president or representative.
+Changes in criteria shall not become effective until one year following adoption of the changes, unless mutually agreed to in writing by the local UFF president and the University president or representative.
 The date of adoption shall be the date on which the changes are approved by the administrator at the highest level required under applicable university policies and procedures.
-Any proposal to develop or modify tenure criteria shall be available for discussion by members of the affected departments/units before adoption. - (b) Effect on Employees.
+Any proposal to develop or modify tenure criteria shall be available for discussion by members of the affected departments/units before adoption. (b) Effect on Employees.
 The equitable opportunity provisions of Article 9 are applicable to the modified criteria.
-Further, if If an employee has at least four (4)-years of tenure-earning credit as of the date on which the tenure criteria are adopted under Section 15.4(a), above, the employee shall be evaluated for tenure under the criteria as they existed prior to modification unless the employee notified notifies the university at least thirty-(30) days prior to commencement of the tenure consideration that he/she chooses to be evaluated under the newly adopted criteria.
+Further, if an employee has at least four years of tenure-earning credit as of the date on which the tenure criteria are adopted above, the employee shall be evaluated for tenure under the criteria as they existed prior to modification unless the employee notified the university at least thirty days prior to commencement of the tenure consideration that he/she chooses to be evaluated under the newly adopted criteria.

-15.5 RECOMMENDATIONS AND PROCEDURES.
+15.5 Recommendations and Procedures.

-- (a) Recommendations for the awarding of tenure shall be made by the employee's supervisor and shall include a poll by secret ballot of the tenured members of the employee's department/unit.
-The performance of an employee during the entire term of employment at the institution shall be considered in determining whether to grant tenure.
-Recommendations regarding tenure shall include a copy of applicable tenure criteria, the employee's annual assignments and annual evaluations, and the employee's tenure appraisals cumulative progress evaluations.
-Prior to the consideration of the employee's candidacy, the employee shall have the right to review the contents of the tenure filedossier and may attach a brief and concise response to any materials therein.
-It shall be the responsibility of the employee to see that the file is complete.
-The provisions of Article 11 of this Agreement shall apply to the contents of the tenure file. dossier is complete and accurate. - (b) If any material is added to the filedossier after the commencement of consideration, a copy shall be sent to the employee within five (5)-days (by personal delivery, by mail, return receipt requested, or through the eP&T portal, if applicable).
-The employee may attach a brief response within five (5)-days of his/her receipt of the added material.
-The filedossier shall not be forwarded until either the employee submits a response or until the second five (5)-day period expires, whichever occurs first.
-The only documents which may be considered in making a tenure recommendation are those contained or referenced in the tenure filedossier.
-If a document that is not part of the tenure filedossier is considered, then, prior to the committee's decision, it shall be added to the tenure filedossier and the procedures for notifying the employee described in this section shall be followed.
+(a) Recommendations for the awarding of tenure shall be made by the employee's supervisor and shall include a poll by secret ballot of the tenured members of the employee's department/unit.
+The performance of an employee during the entire term of employment at the institution shall be considered in determining whether to grant the institution shall be considered in determining whether to grant tenure.
+Recommendations regarding tenure shall include a copy of applicable tenure criteria, the employee's annual assignments and annual evaluations, and the employee's cumulative progress evaluations.
+Prior to the consideration of the employee's candidacy, the employee shall have the right to review the contents of the tenure dossier and may attach a brief and concise response to any materials therein.
+It shall be the responsibility of the employee to see that the dossier is complete.
+The provisions of the Evaluation File, Article 11 of this Agreement shall apply to the contents of the tenure file. (b) If any material is added to the dossier after the commencement of consideration, a copy shall be sent to the employee within five days (by personal delivery, by mail, return receipt requested, or through the eP&T portal, if applicable).
+The employee may attach a brief response within five days of his/her receipt of the added material.
+The dossier shall not be forwarded until either the employee submits a response or until the second five -day period expires, whichever occurs first.
+The only documents which may be considered in making a tenure recommendation are those contained or referenced in the tenure dossier.
+If a document that is not part of the tenure dossier is considered, then, prior to the committee's decision, it shall be added to the tenure dossier and the procedures for notifying the employee described in this section shall be followed.

-15.6 OTHER CONSIDERATIONS.
+15.6 Other Considerations.